-The Internal Revenue Service (IRS) has announced a change to the Healthcare Flexible Spending Account (FSA) carryover rules.
-This change relaxes the "use it or lose it" rule and allows participating employees to carry over up to $500 in unused funds from one year to the next.
-MIT will implement the new carryover provision beginning in 2014.
+An Internal Revenue Service (IRS) change to the Healthcare Flexible Spending Account (FSA) carryover rules relaxes the "use it or lose it" rule and allows participating employees to carry over up to $500 in unused funds from one year to the next.
+MIT has implemented the new carryover provision for 2014.
 This means you will be able to carry over up to $500 of unused funds as of December 31, 2014 into your 2015 FSA.

-There will be no impact on Healthcare FSAs for 2013.
-If you have participated in a Healthcare FSA this year, you will not be able to carry over unused 2013 funds to 2014, but you will still have a "grace period" until March 15, 2014 to spend your 2013 FSA dollars, as long as you submit claims by April 30, 2014.
-This grace period will not be available under the new rules starting in 2014.
+There is no impact on Healthcare FSAs for 2013.
+If you participated in a Healthcare FSA in 2013, you will not be able to carry over unused 2013 funds to 2014, but you will still have a "grace period" until March 15, 2014 to spend your 2013 FSA dollars, as long as you submit claims by April 30, 2014.
+This grace period is not available under the new rules starting in 2014.